 The analysis phase scans the intermediate files created during translation and creates the vulnerability results file (FPR).

 The analysis phase consists of one invocation of sourceanalyzer.
-You specify the build ID and include the -scan directive and any required analysis or output options (see "Analysis Options" on page 87 and "Output Options" on page 84).
+You specify the build ID and include the -scan directive with any other required analysis or output options (see "Analysis Options" on page 113 and "Output Options" on page 116).

-The basic command-line syntax for the analysis phase is:
+An example of the basic command-line syntax for the analysis phase is:

+'''

-sourceanalyzer -b <build\id> -scan -f results.fpr
+sourceanalyzer -b <build_id> -scan -f results.fpr

+'''